About

 Weed infestation

-In short, the creek project has involved trialling a combination of contemporary best practice techniques selected both from the theory of both creek and marsh rehabilitation.
+In short, the creek project has involved trialling a combination of contemporary best practice techniques selected both from the theory of creek and marsh rehabilitation.
 The result of this combination of techniques would seem to offer the best chance of creating a new type of stable, sustainable, biodiversity rich waterway, in short a Running Marsh.